microsoft/online-experimentation-metric-collections/genai/README.md

     or `traceloop.association.properties.{one of the list above}`

+1. GenAI spans must be sent to Azure Monitor, and be accessible in the Log Analytics Workspace configured for use with Online Experimentation.
+Confirm this by running a query like the one below in your Log Analytics Workspace:

+    ```kusto
+    AppDependencies
+    | where TimeGenerated > ago(3d)
+    | where Properties has "gen_ai.system"
+    | take 10
+    ```

+    Results should be non-empty and the `Properties` column should contain attributes like:

+    ```json
+    {
+        gen_ai.operation.name: "chat",
+        gen_ai.request.model: "gpt-4",
+        gen_ai.system: "openai",
+        gen_ai.usage.input_tokens: 100,
+        gen_ai.usage.output_tokens: 180
+    }
+    ```
 ### GitHub action for metric deployment

 Deployment of online experimentation metrics is managed by configuring the [Deploy Metrics](https://github.com/Azure/online-experimentation-deploy-metrics) GitHub Action in your experimentation-enabled repository.